hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="oktawriteconfig"></a>
 # **OktaWriteConfig**
-> void OktaWriteConfig (OktaWriteConfigRequest oktaWriteConfigRequest, string oktaMountPath = null)
+> void OktaWriteConfig (OktaWriteConfigRequest oktaWriteConfigRequest, string oktaMountPath = "okta", TimeSpan? wrapTTL = null)

 This endpoint allows you to configure the Okta and its configuration options.
 The Okta organization are the characters at the front of the URL for Okta.
 Example https://ORG.okta.com